bbopt/Cat-Suite/README.md

 ## Summary and problem characteristics
 The following two tables present the characteristics of the unconstrained and constrained problems, respectively.
 The star symbol represents a user-chosen parameter.

 ## Citation

-If you use this benchmark suite in your work, please cite:

-## Citation

-If you use this benchmark suite in your work, please cite:
+If you use this benchmark collection in your work, please cite:

 Hallé-Hannan, E., Audet, C., Diouane, Y., Le Digabel, S., and Tribes, C.
 Cat-Suite: A collection of optimization problems with categorical and quantitative variables for benchmarking.